 Germany is one of the few countries, where drinking on the streets is allowed.
 It really changed the lifestyle of young people.
 There is no need to go to somebody’s house or spend all your pocket money for 2 beers in a bar.
 That is why, in most of the German cities there are streets, where young people sit drinking beer with empty bars nearby.

 As most of the supermarkets close around 9 pm if not earlier, there have appeared lots of night shops, in German called Spätkauf, or simply Spätis.
 They are open until late.
 For the convenience of their guests, most of the Spätis have benches and tables.
-So, it is another kind of bars, where many Germans tend to spend their time on the weekend evenings.
+So, it is another kind of bar, where many Germans tend to spend their time on the weekend evenings.

 Ride a bike to Potsdam

 Potsdam is a city located at a distance of about 30 km from the center of Berlin.
 Getting there by bike may be difficult, but possible.
 Another option would be to go there by train and rent a bike in Potsdam.
-The Berlin neighbor is very interesting for its beautiful parks and gardens, as well as several castles and palaces.
+Berlin’s neighbor is very interesting for its beautiful parks and gardens, as well as several castles and palaces.
 Highly recommended!